vyapp/vy/BOOK.md

 ### Set a break point

-The line over the cursor is set as a breakpoint if the key-command:
+The line over the cursor is set as a breakpoint if the keycommand:

     <Key-b>

 is issued in PDB mode.
-The line will be shaded then it is possible to run other key-commands like:
+The line will be shaded then it is possible to run other keycommands like:

     <Key-c>